 Harris, a completely self-taught chef, who abandoned a high-flying career in the City to open his “grotty boozer by the sea”, picks seaweed from the Sportsman’s adjoining beach, makes his own salt from the sea, and uses meat from the bountiful farms of the Seasalter area.

 Menu highlights include roast saddle of Monkshill farm lamb with mint sauce; thornback ray with brown butter, razor clams and sherry vinegar dressing; and braised brill fillet with mussel and bacon tartare.

 Desserts include chilled chocolate mousse cake with raspberries and raw cream; rhubarb soufflé with rhubarb ripple ice cream; and summer fruit salad with lemon verbena ice cream.

 Don’t forget to try Harris’s famous slip sole grilled in seaweed butter.
 Although the chef himself has repeatedly expressed his dislike for the idea of ‘signature dishes’, this would be his.
 It’s the purest expression of what makes the Sportsman fantastic: simplicity, thoughtfulness and, most importantly, deliciousness.

 The Sportsman is also remarkably cheap for an eatery of its standing.
-Tasting menus cost from £45 – £60 and à la carte dishes rarely breach the £30 mark.
+Tasting menus start at £60 and à la carte dishes rarely breach the £30 mark.

 The Sportsman / CHEF